thegridelectric/gridworks-protocol/docs/types/component-gt.rst

 ComponentGt
 ==========================
-Python pydantic class corresponding to json type `component.gt`, version `000`.
+Python pydantic class corresponding to json type `component.gt`, version `001`.

 .. autoclass:: gwproto.types.ComponentGt
     :members:

+****:
+    - Description:

 **ComponentId**:
-    - Description: Component Id.
-Primary identifier for components in all GridWorks registries.
-    - Format: UuidCanonicalTextual
+    - Description:

 **ComponentAttributeClassId**:
     - Description: ComponentAttributeClassId.
 Unique identifier for the device class.
 Authority for these, as well as the relationship between Components and ComponentAttributeClasses (Cacs) is maintained by the World Registry.
     - Format: UuidCanonicalTextual

 **DisplayName**: